Thank you for your interest in learning a little more about me. Below, find some of the often-asked questions and answers.

 I’ve always loved gymnastics.
 My very first work-permit job was assisting a gymnastics coach on Saturdays.
 It was quite an honor.
 I would spot students – assist them if needed when they were practicing a back handspring or aerial cartwheel – and also catch any incorrect movements like a bad landing, improper placement of hands, an arched back, out of alignment, etc.

-When I went to work for my dad during high school, he told me to greet everyone that walks through the door.
+When I went to work for my dad during high school, he told me to greet everyone that walked through the door.
 Although I was extremely shy, quiet and introverted, I forced myself to do it.
 Over time I got more comfortable in my own skin.
 Working in a retail environment opened my eyes to a different world.
 Genuine customer service was all we knew.
 You cared and said hello to everyone by name.
 I quickly realized the difference between character and characters, and the impact of sales and how and where merchandise is displayed.
 My father was outgoing and the consummate salesman.
 He had a gift of gab; by the time he finished speaking with a customer, he closed with, “When would you like me to deliver that?”
 I learned a lot from him about business.

 Sailing Hobie Cats is my favorite pastime and, unfortunately, I don’t get to do it much these days.
 During my last two years of college, I volunteered each summer weekend at a sailboat rental facility at the lake just to get a chance to sail.
 I loved teaching people Bernoulli’s Principle and how it applied to sailing.
 The joy on someone’s face when grasping how to use the wind to tack and jibe is indescribable.